sirnewton01/anon-ssh/README.md

 ```
 .ssh/example.com_anon_config:

-Match user anonymous host example.com
+Match user capsule host example.com
   SetEnv HOST=example.com TZ=America/New_York
   IdentityFile ~/.ssh/example.com_anon_id_rsa
 ```

 You can see that a special environment variable HOST is set when connecting to example.com.
-This will allow SSH servers to support virtual hosting, which is a capability that other protocols have, such as http and is super useful for service providers to combine or separate services for administration purposes.
+This will allow SSH servers to support virtual hosting, which is a capability that other protocols have, such as HTTP and is super useful for service providers to combine or separate services for administration purposes.
 SSH protocol doesn't send to the server the hostname that the client connected and so this environment variable is provided as a convention to support virtual